 All businesses want to make sure they hire the right employees, but there is a lot that goes into this process, and sometimes business owners or managers are not up to speed on the best ways to approach hiring.
-In many small businesses, the HR person is a part-time role assigned to someone who is performing an administration function, usually without HR training and experience.
 No one is there to train owners and managers on the best practices for hiring the right employees.
+In many small businesses, the HR person is usually a part-time role assigned to someone performing an administration function, usually without HR training and experience.
+If you can not afford a trained HR professional, look into outsourcing, this is not an unskilled administrative role.

 Understanding Skills and Requirements

-Before hiring employees, you need to understand what skills you require to get the work you need to get done as a business owner.
-You may realize the hard skills you need, but you also need to consider the soft skills required.
-Hard skills are those skills related to proficiency and knowledge, while soft skills are more interpersonal and people skills, and for every job, you need both.
-Someone can be technically skilled, but if your business required them to interact with customers and the individual is awkward and shy, you will find out they were not a good fit for that position and that you hired the wrong person.
-The responsibility for that error lies with the one hiring, not the employee.
+Before hiring employees, you need to understand what skills you require to get the work done.
+You may realize the hard skills you need, but you must also consider the soft skills required.
+Hard skills are those skills related to proficiency and knowledge, while soft skills are more interpersonal in nature or people skills.
+For almost every job, you need both.
+Someone can be technically skilled, but if your business requires them to interact with customers and the individual is awkward and shy, you will find out quickly that they were not a good fit for that position and that you hired the wrong person.
+The responsibility for that error lies with you as the business owner, not the employee.

 Often, you look online and see job descriptions that businesses post that look like a laundry list.
-A job description needs to be apparent to those applying as to what the position is and what the expectations are for the position.
+A job description must exist for applicants to understand the job, requirements, and expectations for the position.
 There are two types of job descriptions.
-The job description for a position to fill is a hiring job description.
-A job description for an individual once hired may differ as the role of the individual in the organization will change over time.
-This topic will be discussed further in an article about retaining employees.
+The job description for a position to be filled is a hiring job description.
+A job description for an employee may differ as the role of the individual in the organization will change over time.

 Job Title - The job title is the position title you are filling.

-Position Description - A position description is a reason for the job and an overview of what you are looking for the position to achieve for your business.
+Position Description - A position description is a reason for the job.
+It is an overview of what you are looking for in the position to provide your business.

 Company Description - A company description is a small overview of the business, so the applicants understand the business, the industry, and anything that might be of value in choosing your business over a similar position elsewhere.

-Location - Location is where the future employee will be located.
+Location - Location is the address where the position is located.